Dr. Alan Penzias is double board-certified in Obstetrics and Gynecology/Reproductive Endocrinology and Infertility.

 Dr. Penzias is also the Surgical Director of Boston IVF, an Associate Professor of Obstetrics, Gynecology and Reproductive Biology at Harvard Medical School - and the Director of the Fellowship Program in Reproductive Endocrinology and Infertility at Beth Israel Deaconess Medical Center/Harvard Medical School.

-He is the recipient of numerous recognitions, including four consecutive Boston Magazine Top Doctor awards (2017-2020).
+He is the recipient of numerous recognitions, including ten consecutive Boston Magazine Top Doctor awards.

 Dr. Penzias earned a bachelor’s degree at the University of Pennsylvania, his M.D. degree from the State University of New York - Downstate Medical Center, completed a residency in Obstetrics and Gynecology at Beth Israel Hospital, Harvard Medical School in Boston - and a fellowship in Reproductive Endocrinology at Yale University.

-Having successfully guided his three older children through college, he and his wife Louise live with their 10-year-old daughter and are busy preparing for her teenage years.
+Having successfully guided his three older children through college, he and his wife Louise live with their 15-year-old daughter.

 Why Did You Become a Fertility Expert?

 I chose this profession because it's so incredibly fulfilling to help people create families.
 It's one of the best feelings in the world.

 What About Boston IVF Makes You Proud?

 Without hesitation, I'm most proud of the people with whom I work with each day.
 I'm constantly impressed by our team's dedication to our patients.
 We are all on the same page and share the same mission.
 It's really, really great.

 My general approach to infertility care is to encourage patients to stick with treatment.
 The success we now see is often related to staying in treatment.
 Reproductive technologies are so effective nowadays that I want my patients to know their chance for success is high!